cpplibv/vide/README.md

 - Remove `load_and_construct`
 - Remove pointer to derived in archive bases (just use this with CRTP)
 - Make archives movable
+- Remove the experimental UserDataAdapter (A better solution will come)

 Planned: